handshape/simple-classifier/README.md

 with a simple UI for exercising the classifier.
 The UI will present one input control for each field referenced in the query definition file.

+Classification jobs can be sent to the service in three ways:
+* as GET requests with plain old URL form-encoded parameters.
+* as POST requests with application/x-www-form-urlencoded parameters.
+* as POST requests with an application/json body.
+The body has to be a JSON object at the root level, whose keys and values are stringified bfore presentation to the evaluator.

-Classfiication jobs are sent to the service as GET requests with plain old URL form-encoded parameters.
-The response comes in the form of a JSON body of the
+The response comes in the form of a JSON body of the form:
-form:

 ```
 {"categories":["category2","shoes"]}